 You are answerable to God for whatever you nurture the 1000 plus under your sermon with.

 Oh!
 Did you just say that I should aim at doing twice as much as Aliko Dangote or the Google guys in order for me to be able to minister Christ to them?
 I think the power unto salvation lies in the Gospel of Christ and not in my wealth…

 I said stop stealing intermittent glances at the Senior Pastor!
 Are you that self-conscious and afraid of failing him?
 I wonder if you give similar attention to the man- your Lord who sent you on this mission.

 It was a great speech anyways, well-articulated and professionally delivered, I bet it must have earned you a good honorarium in any secular motivational platform.
-But in house of God, you should just stick with the bible- nothing more, nothing less.
+But in the house of God, you should just stick with the bible- nothing more.
 Sermons on the beatitudes and the fruits or gifts of the spirit would have satisfied my hunger… just saying.